lammas321/lammOS-LethalCompany/README.md

     - Entity invulnerability
 	- Entity power and the max that can exist
 	- Ect.
-- An clock in the top right corner of the terminal, optional with a config option.
+- A clock in the top right corner of the terminal, optional with a config option.
+- Using the left and right arrow keys while on the terminal will make you switch between radar targets on the ships monitor.
+- Using the up and down arrow keys will let you go through your command history to run commands again or correct typos without having to retype the full command.
+- You can create and run macros that'll run a set of commands you give it, great for setting up a "kit" macro so that you can buy a lot of things you normally do quickly.
+  - If you have command confirmations on, you'll also have to have the macro confirm the action with a second command.
+Just entering `C` will make it so the command is confirmed if that config option is enabled, and it will "clear the terminal" if it isn't enabled as `C` is a shortcut for `>CLR`.
+Great to remember if you want to share your macros with others and want them to work universally.
 - A synced config to allow you to change the maximum amount of items on the delivery dropship, as well as change the prices for every moon, item, and unlockable.

 ## What's Planned
-- Sorting commands into categories, mainly for how they show up when using the `>HELP` command, either based on function or by mod that adds them.
-- The ability to create saveable macros and run them, which would execute a series of commands you tell it to.
-- Adding back purchase and routing confirmation screens as a config option.
 - Fixing the possibility of any desyncing or inconsistencies occuring caused by other mods, so that the `>RELOAD` command doesn't need to be used.
 - Showing the entity's base health when viewing one using the `>BESTIARY` command.
-- Implementing command history using the up and down arrow keys.
-Like [Terminal_History by NotAtomicBomb](https://thunderstore.io/c/lethal-company/p/NotAtomicBomb/Terminal_History/)
-- Switching between radar targets using the left and right arrow keys.
-Like [FastSwitchPlayerViewInRadar by kRYstall9](https://thunderstore.io/c/lethal-company/p/kRYstall9/FastSwitchPlayerViewInRadar/)
 - Being able to use a walkie talkie while on the terminal.
 Like [TermSpeak by KodiCraft](https://thunderstore.io/c/lethal-company/p/KodiCraft/TermSpeak/)

 ## Known Incompatibilities